dolittle/Bifrost/Documentation/Articles/overview.md

 The core principal is to keep the different parts of your system apart and not take any dependency on any other contexts.

+All the details about a bounded context should be available in a context map.
+The context map provides then a highlevel overview of the bounded context and its artifacts.

-### Context map
+### Bounded Context Mediator

 At times bounded contexts needs a certain awareness of other contexts.
 This is often related to data and things that the certain context does not own, but needs a relationship to.
-A context map can then provide a bridge between the contexts.
+A bounded context mediator can then provide a bridge between the contexts.
 This is something that is modelled directly.

 > [!Note]
 > As of December 2016, Bifrost does not have a mechanism for this.